VictorKaraboychev/hybrid-controller-tuner/README.md

 - Using a higher-order controller (increase `den_order`)
 - Relaxing performance specifications

-**Optimization stops early before maxiter**: This is normal behavior.
-The optimizer uses a convergence tolerance (`tol=0.001`) and stops when the relative improvement falls below 0.1%.
+**Optimization stops early before max_iterations**: This is normal behavior.
+The optimizer uses a convergence tolerance (`de_tol=0.001` by default) and stops when the relative improvement falls below 0.1%.
 This indicates convergence to a local minimum.
 The optimizer may still find better solutions in later iterations, but the improvement rate has slowed significantly.
-If you want to force full iterations, you can modify the specs to set `tol=0`.
+If you want to force full iterations, you can set `de_tol=0.0` in your `optimization_params`.

 **Optimization doesn't converge**: Try:

-- Increasing `maxiter` and/or `popsize`
+- Increasing `max_iterations` and/or `population` in `optimization_params`
 - Adjusting `bound_mag` to a more appropriate range
-- Using order search to find a better controller structure
+- Adjusting optimization parameters like `mutation`, `recombination`, or `strategy`

 **Controller not meeting specs**: The specifications may be too tight.
 Consider: